IlhaanHasssan/tech264-ansible/README.md

 ```

   - ec2-app-instance: The name of your target node in your Ansible inventory.
-  - `-m ansible.builtin.copy: Specifies the copy module from the ansible.builtin collection.
+  - `-m ansible.builtin.copy`: Specifies the copy module from the ansible.builtin collection.
-  - -a "src=~/.ssh/tech264-name-aws-key.pem dest=/home/ubuntu/.ssh/tech264-name-aws-key.pem mode=0600":
+  - `-a "src=~/.ssh/tech264-name-aws-key.pem dest=/home/ubuntu/.ssh/tech264-name-aws-key.pem mode=0600"`:
     - src: Path to the private key on the Ansible controller.
     - dest: Full path on the target node where the key will be copied.
     - mode=0400`: Sets secure file permissions so that only the owner can read the file.

 ## ***Create a playbook to provision the app and db EC2 instances***